kehers/kehers.github.com/_posts/2014-10-01-the-last-six-months.markdown

 With Fonenode out, it was a matter of time before people started asking for something elaborate.
 That was how [Callbase](https://calbase.co) came about.
 From the end of the year till February, I worked on it.
 Building has never been a problem.
 Development is like art to me.
 It is art actually.
 I enjoy every bit of it.

-My new co on the other was busy with the business development side of things.
+My new Co on the other was busy with the business development side of things.
 One fateful morning, not even 6am yet, he came screaming from the next room that we have been invited for an interview by a renowned incubator in the US.
 From that moment till I was sitting next to him, there in Silicon Valley, in front of a four-man judge, everything was like magic.
 Everything happened fast.
 I even got my visa in a week.

 My rent in Ibadan was to end May.
 There was no point planning a renewal.
 I sold everything I had; went minimal that all that was left could fit in my brown barrel bag.
 That, my laptop and laptop bag and I was ready for the next journey; wherever it would lead.